by Robin Imbrogno, on Dec 2, 2021 2:37:56 PM

 No employer, under the Connecticut Whistleblower Protection Program, may discipline, penalize, or discriminate against an employee because:

-• Of the exercise by such employees on behalf of themselves or others of any right afforded by this program.
+- Of the employee's right to exercise on behalf of themselves or others of any other right afforded by this program.

 Any employee who believes that either themselves or a fellow employee has been fired, disciplined, penalized, or otherwise discriminated against by an employer may file a complaint within 180 days of the violation.